Seamless Multimodal Transportation Scheduling: Conclusion and future work

-The potential for expansion of this work is vast, as automated transportation networks, particularly in the last-mile and with shared resources, become a reality.
+The potential for expansion of this work is vast, as automated transportation networks becomes a reality.
 The variant studied in this paper is a simplified version of real-world systems, where CVs can stop in multiple destinations.
 The work of~\cite{iflmpicaps18} indicates that the gap between the optimal solutions obtained by limiting CVs to stop at only one destination per trip might not be far from the optimal solutions in the more general version of the problem.
-In fact, the solutions obtained by the BDD-based model can be used as a heuristic to more general variants, and the numerical evaluation suggests that the solutions can be found very quickly and are of high quality.
+In fact, the solutions obtained by the decision diagram-based model can be used as a heuristic to more general variants, and the numerical evaluation in this paper suggests that the solutions can be found very quickly and are of high quality.
 Given the substantial savings in the long-run for any such improvement, adopting the methods developed in this paper to the more general case might be an interesting research direction.
-Incorporating more real-world features like dynamic scheduling and response to traffic are additional dimensions that could potentially be added to the models developed in this paper.
-This work gives a critical and substantial first step towards understanding how to solve challenging automated scheduling problems in the context of automated commuter systems.
+Incorporating more real-world features like time-dependent travel times on the CVs, dynamic scheduling and response to traffic are additional dimensions that could potentially be added to the models developed in this paper.
+This work gives a critical and substantial step towards understanding how to solve challenging automated scheduling problems in the context of automated commuter systems.